AlephHQ/backend/README.md

-An API backend that integrates a custom IMAP client.
+An API backend that integrates a custom IMAP client in order to receive and organize newsletters.

 # Prerequisites